nmunro/nmunro.github.io/_posts/2020-05-30-cl-condition-system-pt1.md

 ## Corrections of `handler-case` (2020-06-04)

-According to the (documentation)[http://clhs.lisp.se/Body/m_hand_1.htm] the `handler-case` is broken down into at least one error-clause or a no-error clause (the BNF can be a little confusing to read if you are unfamiliar) where error-clauses can take an error object and what is, ultimately a body, so taking the code from the previous session that did look like this (please do see the previous [post](https://nmunro.github.io/2020/05/30/cl-condition-system-pt1.html) for a complete listing):
+According to the (documentation)[http://clhs.lisp.se/Body/m_hand_1.htm] the `handler-case` is broken down into at least one error-clause or a no-error clause (the BNF can be a little confusing to read if you are unfamiliar) where error-clauses can take an error object and what is, ultimately a body, the changed code is below and the complete listing has been updated and the original post can be found (here)[https://github.com/nmunro/nmunro.github.io/blob/2ed1f0e321d2725b714aed58790aeb2397d53748/_posts/2020-05-30-cl-condition-system-pt1.md]

 ```cl
 (handler-case (fake-io :fail t)